 Does Drinking Excess Water Help to Prevent Health Issues?

-While water is needed for the body to function, maybe you are curious about whether drinking more water will keep you healthier or not.
-Research shows that drinking greater amounts of water helps manage constipation, kidney stones and bladder/urinary issues and even skin hydration.
+While water is needed for the body to function, maybe you are curious about whether changing how much water you should drink will keep you healthier or not.
+Research shows that drinking greater amounts of water helps manage constipation, kidney stones and bladder/urinary issues, and even skin hydration.

 Do Other Fluids Influence Water Intake?